Updated on: September 25, 2023

-Your computer sometimes reserves a little bit of performance in order to save energy, especially in the case of laptops which aren’t connected to a power outlet.
+Your computer sometimes reserves a little bit of performance in order to save energy, especially in the case of laptops that aren’t connected to a power outlet.

 Changing your PC’s power settings is easy.
 Simply click on the battery icon in your Windows tray and slide the slider to “Best Performance”.